Friday, November 14, 2025

 Holiday DIY Jewellery: Resin Christmas Tree Earrings Made with Nail Foils

 If you're a resin crafter and love visiting the nail salon for that perfect manicure, then it's time you started looking at all the cute little tools and supplies your nail technician is using.
-She might try to convince you that they're only for nails, but after years of having my nails done, I can tell you, they're not only for nails; they are fantastic additions to your resin crafting kit!
+She might try to convince you that they're only for nails, but after years of having my nails done, I can tell you, they're not only for nails; they are fantastic tools to add to your resin crafting kit!

 Those perfectly crafted petite nail supplies and tools make precision tools that are just the right size for crafting resin jewellery, giving you so many more creative options.
 And what's more, they are really easy to find online and in discount variety stores.
 Nail supplies should be in everyone's resin crafting kit!